danielefranceschi/lstm-climatological-time-series/README.md

 ## STATUS

-Poisson loss `0.47` on SSN with 256-layer LSTM and 200 epochs (seems like 100 are enough).
+Loss (MSE) `0.00037` on SSN with 64-layer LSTM and 400 epochs.
 See [the notebook](LSTM-SSN.ipynb).

-Interestingly, the network is trained on 80% of the SSN data (up to 1965, more or less) but correctly predicts the weakness of solar cycle 24.
+Interestingly, the network is trained on 66% of the SSN data but correctly predicts the weakness of solar cycle 24.

+Next step: predict solar cycles 25, 26, 27!

 ## PLAN